 - English Language Arts (ELA) Common Core State Standards for ELA

 - English Language Development (ELD) (Aligned to Common Core State Standards for ELA)

 - Mathematics Common Core State Standards for Mathematics

 - Next Generation Science Standards

 - · History-Social Science

-- · Career Technical Education
+- Career Technical Education

-- Health Education Content Standards
+- · Health Education Content Standards

 - Physical Education Model Content Standards

 - Visual and Performing Arts

 - World Language

-In line with our mission to prepare all students for success in college and beyond, KIPP supports Common Core State Standards ("CCSS") in grades K-12.
+In line with our mission to prepare all students for success in college and beyond, KIPP will support Common Core State Standards ("CCSS") in grades K-12.
 The CCSS represent the knowledge and skills that prepare students for college and careers.
-These standards and assessments ensure that our students are ready to take on the rigors of college and future careers.
-We measure our progress in ELA and Math testing for students with similar demographics to those in our authorizing district and report our outcomes to our families in our annual Local Control and Accountability Plan process.
+These standards and assessments ensure that our students will be ready to take on the rigors of college and future careers.
+We will measure our progress in ELA and Math testing for students with similar demographics to those in our authorizing district and report our outcomes to our families in our annual Local Control and Accountability Plan process.

-The content of KIPP curriculum focuses on building upon foundational skills coupled with an emphasis on higher-order thinking processes in all content areas.
-In accordance with state regulations, KIPP provides the standard age-appropriate curriculum for Mathematics, Science, English-Language Arts and History-Social Science at each grade level, K-12.
-State academic standards for ELA, ELD, and Math have been fully implemented.
-Progress toward fully implementing all other content standards are tracked on KIPP's annual performance dashboard, with priority currently given to Next Generation Science Standards.
+The content of KIPP curriculum will focus on building upon foundational skills coupled with an emphasis on higher-order thinking processes in all content areas.
+In accordance with state regulations, KIPP will provide the standard age-appropriate curriculum for Mathematics, Science, English-Language Arts and History-Social Science at each grade level, K-12.
+In year 1, state academic standards for ELA, ELD, and Math will be fully implemented.
+Progress toward fully implementing all other content standards will be tracked on KIPP's annual performance dashboard, with priority currently given to Next Generation Science Standards.

-We set annual goals around usage of standards-aligned curriculum for our teachers and providing supports for our students to ensure progress in the classroom.
-KIPP conducted a specific curriculum selection process to determine the best tools to support standards-aligned classroom instruction.
+We will set annual goals around usage of standards-aligned curriculum for our teachers and providing supports for our students to ensure progress in the classroom.
+KIPP has conducted a specific curriculum selection process to determine the best tools to support standards-aligned classroom instruction.
 The school leadership teams, with feedback from teachers, selected programs and materials that are aligned with the school's priorities in improving all students' standards-based mastery.
 Tools selected have a high potential for driving student growth on Common Core State Standards.
-Additionally, KIPP has adopted UC Berkeley Lawrence Hall of Science's Amplify Science K-8 curriculum, which offers a rigorous approach to science instruction that leverages immersive simulations of the scientific phenomenon that support content development.
-This instruction is supplemented by backward planning to NGSS-aligned Interim assessments.
+Additionally, KIPP will adopt UC Berkeley Lawrence Hall of Science's Amplify Science K-8 curriculum, which offers a rigorous approach to science instruction that leverages immersive simulations of the scientific phenomenon that support content development.
+This instruction will be supplemented by backward planning to NGSS-aligned Interim assessments.